Mark Hoppus: Non-musical endeavors

 Hoppus and Tom DeLonge co-owned two companies, Atticus and Macbeth Footwear, Hoppus has since sold his share in both companies; as well as loserkids.com.

-Mark Hoppus has made several acting appearances in films and television, often as part of blink-182.
+Mark Hoppus has made several acting appearances in films and television, often as part of Blink-182.
 He first appeared as a member of a garage band in the hugely successful teen comedy American Pie (1999) with bandmates Tom DeLonge and Travis Barker, (Though the film's credits list Barker as Scott Raynor.)
 He appeared again with DeLonge, singing a cover of Jan and Dean's "Dead Man's Curve" in the CBS television movie Shake, Rattle and Roll: An American Love Story (1999).
 Hoppus and DeLonge hosted the MTV show You Idiot! in 1999.
 The band appeared in the Two Guys and a Girl episode "Au Revoir, Pizza Place" in 1999, as well as an animated cameo in The Simpsons episode "Barting Over" in 2003.
 The band made a guest appearance on MADtv in 2002, in a segment titled "Leave It to Blink-182", spoofing 1950s-era sitcoms.
 Hoppus was a guest actor on an episode of the show Haunted in 2002.
 In 2011, he appeared in the documentary film The Other F Word.
 Hoppus was featured as a panelist on the comedy show Never Mind the Buzzcocks in 2012.

 He also wrote columns for Risen Magazine's March/April and May/June 2005 issues entitled "Beyond Us".
 Mark Hoppus has been confirmed to be a part of a documentary about modern punk music entitled One Nine Nine Four.
 The film was due to be released in 2009 but has been delayed.

 In 2010, he joined the 9th annual Independent Music Awards judging panel to assist independent musicians' careers.

 Mark Hoppus worked to help relief efforts in Japan after the devastating earthquake and tsunami Tōhoku.
-He announced that his group Blink-182, will be auctioning off items to benefit the American Red Cross on EBay.
+He announced that Blink-182 would be auctioning off items to benefit the American Red Cross on EBay.
 "So sad for what's happening in Japan.
-Gonna dig in the bins & find some old blink-182 items to auction for the Red Cross" said Mark.
-The items auctioned off included the original lyrics sheet to the group's hits "The Rock Show" and "Adam's Song", Bad Religion autographed cymbal, hand-painted 1.5 FT tall Bunny, blink-182 tour backstage pass, stickers, postcard/magnets, trading cards, the band's dressing room sign from the 2000 VMAs, and Hoppus orange sweater from the "Dammit" music video.
-Among the 33 items auctioned off for charity he totaled 4,318 dollars.
+Gonna dig in the bins & find some old Blink-182 items to auction for the Red Cross" said Mark.
+The items auctioned off included the original lyrics sheet to the group's hits "The Rock Show" and "Adam's Song", a Bad Religion autographed cymbal, a hand-painted 1.5 FT tall Bunny, a Blink-182 tour backstage pass, stickers, postcard/magnets, trading cards, the band's dressing room sign from the 2000 VMAs, and his orange sweater from the "Dammit" music video.
+Among the 33 items auctioned off for charity, he totaled 4,318 dollars.